Al Jazeera journalist Shireen Abu Akleh shot dead while covering Israeli military operation in West Bank - KTVZ

 Palestinian-American Al Jazeera journalist Shireen Abu Akleh was fatally shot while covering an Israeli military operation in the West Bank city of Jenin on Wednesday.

-Al Jazeera has accused Israeli security forces of deliberately targeting and killing Abu Akleh and called on the international community to condemn and hold Israel accountable.
+Al Jazeera has accused Israeli security forces of deliberately targeting and killing Abu Akleh, 51 — one of the Arab world’s most prominent journalists — and called on the international community to condemn the killing and hold Israel accountable.

-Al-Samudi said later Wednesday that there were no Palestinian gunmen in the area at the time.
-“The Israeli army shot us,” said Al-Samudi.
+The circumstances surrounding her death are unclear.
+Three eyewitnesses told CNN that the journalists were shot by Israeli troops and that there were no Palestinian militants next to the journalists at the time.

+“The Israeli army shot us,” said Samudi, the producer who was shot and injured.
 “There was no Palestinian gunman in the place.”

 The Israel Defense Forces said its security forces had been operating in the area “to arrest suspects in terrorist activities,” and both Palestinian suspects and Israeli forces were firing at the time.